prakharkohq/Ignite-postgres/README.txt

 Ignite ships with CacheJdbcPojoStore, which is out-of-the-box JDBC implementation of the IgniteCacheStore interface, and automatically handles all the write-through and read-through logic.

-You can use generated configuration and POJO classes as part of your application.

-Note, in case of using proprietary JDBC drivers (Oracle, IBM DB2) you should download them manually and copy into ./jdbc-drivers folder.
+you should download postgres jdbc jar manually and copy into ./jdbc-drivers folder.